LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

 To specify the starting number, ending number, and increment, you can use one of the following two forms of the counting loop::

-   // loop to 5 starting from -10 incrementing by 10
+   // Loop to 5 starting from -10 incrementing by 10
    loop(5, -10, 10)
       // Code here executed each pass through the loop
       // ...
    /loop

-   // loop to 5 starting from -10 incrementing by 10
+   // Loop to 5 starting from -10 incrementing by 10
    loop(-to=5, -from= -10, -by=10)
       // Code here executed each pass through the loop
       // ...